Harshal-Bhangale/adb_assignment_harshalbhangale/README.md

 *   **Django Backend**: Serves as the API.
 It receives requests from the frontend, interacts with the MongoDB database, and sends back responses.
 *   **MongoDB**: Stores the TODO data.

-You can extend this project by adding features such as:

-*   User authentication
-*   TODO item editing and deletion
-*   More advanced UI components